 Back when I lived in NYC, word on the street was that after living in the city for five years, you can officially call yourself a New Yorker.
 I lived there a little over four- just missed it.
 I recently asked a local Texan if the same thing can be said about living in this fine state.
 His response?
 Well Texas is a lot bigger than Manhattan; it’s going to take a heck of a lot longer than that.
 Blast.
 Even if I can’t call myself a Texan, I love living in Texas.
 I love BBQ, cowboy boots, queso, hot weather, friendly people, rednecks, country music, trucks and big hair.
 But one thing I do miss?
 The delis!
 You could get an awesome foot tall sandwich pretty much on every street corner.
 My friends here keep asking me to open one.
 Eh.
-Thanks, but I’ll just make tasty sandwiches for myself at home instead.
+Thanks, but I’ll just make tasty sandwiches for myself at home instead, starting with this Reuben Sandwich on Pretzel Challah Rolls.
 Whateva, I do what I want!

 Sandwiches like this glorious classic Reuben.
 Kosher friends, this sandwich is not kosher with the corned beef.
 I would just leave it off and make a mega delicious grilled cheese!
 Or add grilled Portobello mushrooms or tofu instead!
 Cheese and pretzel challah may just be a match made in heaven.
 Besides the corned beef and Swiss cheese, here is all Jew need.